esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 > _Inaccessibility_ is discrimination in practice, whether intentional or not.

 ### a11y for individuals
 - It's important for independence.
 	- You otherwise might have to:
 		- Share your private account information with someone to get your banking errands done (because of an inaccessible banking website).

 ### a11y for businesses

-🚩**Common excuses** 🚩
+🚩**Common excuse** 🚩
-1. "That's not our customer" -> Well, if the website isn't accessible , they can't be your acu
+"That's not our customer" -> Well, if the website isn't accessible , they can't be your customer.

+🌟 **Benefits of prioritizing a11y* 🌟

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjMxMjA1MzAwXX0=
+eyJoaXN0b3J5IjpbODIwNDk4MDg2XX0=
 -->